 Army veteran Mike Mattox is grateful to be the first recipient of the Dr. John D. Bower Veterans Scholarship.
 “I am very proud to have earned this award, and I am very thankful that the scholarship is available to people like me,” he said.
 In November, Mike had the opportunity to meet Dr. Bower during LC’s Veterans Day celebration and to thank him in person.

-Dr. Bower, a 1957 graduate of Lynchburg College, established the scholarship fund to provide annual scholarships to eligible veteran students with first preference to those pursing degrees in science at LC.
+Dr. Bower, a 1957 graduate of University of Lynchburg, established the scholarship fund to provide annual scholarships to eligible veteran students with first preference to those pursing degrees in science at LC.
 A U.S. Navy veteran, Dr. Bower is a retired physician renowned for his pioneering work with kidney disease and dialysis.

 Mike, a ninth-grade earth science teacher at Rustburg High School, says he couldn’t pursue his MEd in science education without the scholarship.
 “Schools can’t help with tuition support because of tight budgets,” he said.